Making a Breakfast Sandwich with Smoked Sausage and Bacon is a fantastic and delicious way to start your weekend!

 And unless it involves pancakes or waffles (I’m talking about you, Waffle Window), my kids aren’t interested in waiting in those notoriously long Portland brunch lines for breakfast.
 Plus, this way we control the ingredients.

 This breakfast sandwich features Snake River Farms Kurobuta pork breakfast sausage and bacon for a pork on pork experience (oh yes, it’s so worth it!).
-At the bottom of this recipe you’ll find details on how to save 10% off any purchase from Snake River Farms!

 How To Make a Breakfast Sandwich

 A breakfast sandwich is easy to make from scratch.
 Start with one pound bulk breakfast sausage.
 Divide the pork into 4 patties using a scale or simply quartering the portions.

 If you don’t have access to breakfast seasoned patties, use bulk ground Italian seasoned pork.
 Or consider making your own with ground pork, a little maple syrup, salt, pepper, crushed fennel seeds, and crushed red peppers.